kkuchar2/leetcode_session_creator/README.md

 2. Open index.js
 3. Enter your Leetcode session under LEETCODE_SESSION
 4. Enter your Leetcode csrf token under CSRF_TOKEN
-5. Change the name of new session in body of fetch request
+5. Change NEW_SESSION_NAME to the name of the new session you want to create
 6. Fire up your terminal and run `node index.js`
 7. Enjoy